2024-2025 Course Catalog

 4. An additional twelve units in geosciences courses numbered 200 or higher

-Students can seek teacher certification to teach geosciences/earth science at the secondary level.
-Certification requires a major in geosciences with a course in astronomy, environmental science and oceanography and one course in each of the other science disciplines.
-Students also have the option of seeking broad-field science certification by completing a minimum of two courses in each of two other science disciplines.
-Because state requirements are subject to change, students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.
+Geosciences majors can seek certification to teach science at the secondary level.
+To receive a science license, a student must complete a major in one of the sciences (biology, chemistry, environmental science, geosciences, or physics) and at least one course in each of the other sciences.
+Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Courses - Geosciences